 MARTIN DIBNER MEMORIAL FELLOWSHIPS FOR MAINE WRITERS

 In partnership with the Maine Community Foundation, the Maine Writers & Publishers Alliance is proud to offer the Martin Dibner Memorial Fellowships for Maine Writers.
-The Dibner Fellowships provide full funding to attend the MWPA’s Fall Writing Retreat in November, our Black Fly Writing Retreat in May, and various workshops throughout the year.
+The Dibner Fellowships provide full funding to attend the MWPA’s autumn Harvest Writers Retreat and spring Black Fly Writers Retreat.
+The fellowships are awarded on a mixed need and merit base.

-- The fellowships are open to writers in all fiction and nonfiction genres, including poetry.
+- The fellowships are open to writers in all genres.

 - There is no fee to apply.